alastairhmoore/tascar-on-mac-demos/README.md

 ## Installation

 On macOS we must build TASCAR for ourselves.
 Fortunately this is quite straightforward.
+Previously only `tascar_cli` was available on macOS and it was built with `cmake`.
+Now more tools are available and they are built using `make`.

 1. Install `homebrew` according to the instructions at [brew.sh](http://https://brew.sh/), i.e. run